Please review our Membership Policies here.

 Sakura-Con requires that all Members wear attire equivalent to at least a non-thong swimsuit while in the convention space.
 Sakura Attendee Services may, at their discretion, ask Members to change their attire if they are not complying with this policy; repeat offenders may earn a strike against their badge as per the “Three Strikes” policy (see Section III-Z).
 Overt sexual behavior or attire will result in Sakura Attendee Services, herein known as SAS, asking the Member to stop, and may result in a strike against the Member’s badge.
 If there is any disagreement with the decision of SAS, or if the Member feels that he or she is being treated unfairly by SAS, he or she may appeal to the Director of Operation’s, but the Director of Operation’s decision is final.

 Sakura-Con, ANCEA, and its affiliates are not responsible for any loss, damage, theft, or injury.
 Members are responsible for their individual actions and any repercussions that may result.
 Civil or medical emergencies are to be handled directly by the proper authorities.

 All merchandise must be paid for.
 Members must keep receipts with them at all times.
 Please wait in line and do not crowd the exhibitor’s tables.
 Any weapons that are purchased from the Exhibitors’ Hall must be peacebonded, as per the Weapons Policy (section III-AA).

 When minors pick up their badges, they must be accompanied by a parent or designated guardian.
-A designated guardian must have written permission from the minor’s parent or legal guardian.
 All guardians must be age eighteen or over and a registered Member of the convention.
 All minors must have a parent or guardian on the premises at all times.

 1. Minors age 12 and under